AmolShelke2/AmolShelke2/README.md

 <hr>
 <h2>Achievement</h2>
-<li>Started Learning web development in Octomber 2021</li>
+<li>Started Learning web development in October 2021</li>
-<li>Participated in Girscript summer of code and ended up becoming a top contributor in the program.</li>
+<li>Participated in Girscript summer of code and became a top contributor in the program.</li>
-<li>Got an internship to work with Codedamn as a tech content writer in 2022 octomber.</li>
+<li>Got an internship with Codedamn as a tech content writer in October 2022.</li>
 <li>Completed 2 #100daysofcode challenges and shared my journey on linkedin</li>
 <li>Maintained coding consistently more than 365days on github</li>
-<li>Got my first software developer job as an Frontend developer intern</li>
+<li>Got my first software developer job as a Frontend developer intern</li>